MicrosoftDocs/cpp-docs/docs/dotnet/how-to-use-gcnew-to-create-value-types-and-use-implicit-boxing.md

 ---
-title: "How to: Use gcnew to Create Value Types and Use Implicit Boxing | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.technology: ["cpp-cli"] ms.topic: "conceptual"
+title: "How to: Use gcnew to Create Value Types and Use Implicit Boxing" ms.date: "11/04/2016"
-dev_langs: ["C++"]
 helpviewer_keywords: ["gcnew keyword [C++], creating value types", "boxing, implicit", "value types, creating"] ms.assetid: ceb48841-d6bd-47be-a167-57f44c961603
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus", "dotnet"]
 ---
 # How to: Use gcnew to Create Value Types and Use Implicit Boxing